Skip to main content

 Previously, purchase events were triggered on the Thank You page after a successful purchase.
 This limited analytics tracking for some product types, or for products that use a custom Thank you page.

-In the upgraded checkout experience, purchase events will be triggered on the checkout page when the payment has been completed.
+To address this, purchase events will now be triggered on the checkout page when the payment has been completed.
 This means purchases for all product types will be tracked, regardless of the post-purchase page used.

 ACTION REQUIRED: If you track custom conversion events based on purchase events from specific Thank you page URLs, you should update the settings in your analytics platform to instead reference the product identifiers passed by our new purchase events, such as item_id for Google Tag Manager.